 How to Play a Segment of an Embedded YouTube Video

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »On the web, you have about two seconds to engage any given visitor, so getting right to the point is crucial.
+Opinions expressed by Entrepreneur contributors are their own.On the web, you have about two seconds to engage any given visitor, so getting right to the point is crucial.
 One way to accomplish this is to skip the excess footage at the beginning of an embedded YouTube video to start with the most relevant "scene."
 Here's how it's done:

 - Pull up the video in YouTube and pause it at the point where you want it to begin playing on your site.